 An FHA loan is backed by the federal government and is intended for home buyers who would not otherwise qualify for a mortgage.
 With an FHA loan, you only need to make a down payment of no more than 3.5 percent of the home’s value, according to The Street.
 Borrowers who have poor credit and/or a FICO score as low as 580 may qualify for a loan.
-Even borrowers with a FICO score of 500 may be considered for loan, as long as they put down more of a down payment (typically 10 percent).
-Other requirements are a debt-to-income ratio of no more than 31 percent, at least two lines of credit and no delinquent federal loans, per Value Penguin.
+Even borrowers with a FICO score of 500 may be considered for a loan, as long as they put down more of a down payment (typically 10 percent).
+Other requirements are a debt-to-income ratio of no more than 31 percent, at least two lines of credit, and no delinquent federal loans, per Value Penguin.

 What Are FHA Loan Limits?

 FHA loan limits are defined by the region where you’re looking to purchase your home.
 The government calculates the median home price of the county where your home resides and multiplies it by 115 percent, which represents the maximum amount of your FHA loan.
 So for example, if the median home price of the county where your future home sits is $300,000, your FHA loan would cap at $345,000.